 After sales services, such as cooperative advertising, is an important aspect of successfully entering the market.
 Innovative packaging has an advantage and is becoming increasingly important to consumers.

-Many of the major Australian importers visit the United States at least once a year to see what is available and placing orders if the items are appealing.
+A large number of the major Australian importers visit the United States at least once a year to see what is available and placing orders if the items are appealing.

 Trade Shows